Fixed-Asset-Ratio-Trading/fixed-ratio-trading/POOL_FEE_UPDATE_REVIEW.md

 6. **Error Handling**: ✅ Comprehensive error types and messages
 7. **Logging**: ✅ Detailed transaction logging for debugging

-## ⚠️ Critical Security Note
+## ✅ Security Status Update

-**The current program authority validation is insufficient for production use.** While the fee update logic is sound, the authorization mechanism needs to be completed to ensure only the actual program upgrade authority can modify fees.
+**The program authority validation has been fully implemented and is now production-ready.** The fee update functionality now includes comprehensive security checks that ensure only the actual program upgrade authority can modify fees.

-This is a **security-critical** component that could allow unauthorized fee modifications if not properly implemented.
+Key security features implemented:
+- ✅ **Proper PDA derivation** for program data account
+- ✅ **Account ownership validation** by BPF loader
+- ✅ **Program data parsing** with manual deserialization
+- ✅ **Upgrade authority extraction** and comparison
+- ✅ **Frozen program handling** (rejects updates if no upgrade authority)

+The system is now secure against unauthorized fee modifications.